Bio-inspired tail oscillation enables robot fast crawling on deformable granular terrains

 \subsection{Co-design principle: jointly adapting tail morphology and motion to improve mobility in sand}

 To test the hypothesized tradeoff and guide the optimization of tail size and oscillation motion, we developed a physics-based model to quantify the trade-offs between terrain fluidization-induced drag reduction and sinkage.
-The model provides two key capabilities: (1) predicting sinkage as a function of tail size, to explain the observed effect of morphology, and (2) predicting body drag under idle and oscillating conditions, to explain the observed effectiveness of tail oscillation and identify optimal combinations of tail morphology and motion.
+The model provides two key capabilities: (1) predicting sinkage as a function of tail size, to capture the observed effect of morphology, and (2) predicting body drag under idle and oscillating conditions, to identify optimal combinations of tail morphology and motion.

 \paragraph{Modeling sinkage to capture tail morphology effect}